 Travelling Around the Island

 Lismore is perfect for exploring by bike.
-Bring your own on the foot passenger ferry from Port Appin or hire a bike from Lismore Bike Hire.
+Hire a mountain bike, trandem, kids' bikes and seats, helmets and other protective gear from Lismore Bike Hire, telephone: 07376 425996 or contact Kara & Eildidh on Facebook.
+You can also bring your own bike on the foot passenger ferry from Port Appin.
 When cycling on the island's single track roads, please give way to local traffic at ferry times and working traffic such as tractors and trailers.
-Bike hire telephone: 07376 425996 or contact Kara & Mark on Facebook.

 Taxi Service & Tours

 Explore Lismore Island Taxi & Land Rover Tours

 Please book well in advance.
 7 seater Land Rover available, but we can also cater for larger groups.
 Child seats and luggage transport available.
 Book or enquire on 01631760291, 07578646689 or 07490416255

 Taxi in Appin

 Car & Campervan info

 You can bring your car over on the Oban car ferry.
 Book well in advance as summers can be busy.
 The island has only two spaces for Campervans.
 All roads on Lismore are single track and there are no suitable turning places for larger buses or campervans.
 For more info on vehicle accessibility contact Explore Lismore on 07490416255.

 Camping and Motorhomes